-After an hour’s boat ride from Nong Khiaw on the Nam Ou River and rewarding my eyes with a spectacular view of the universe’s incredible creations, the boat docked on the coast of the sleepy little town located in the northern part of Laos- Muang Ngoi Neua, set in the amidst of the white limestone rocks of the mountains.
+The trip started with an hour’s boat ride from Nong Khiaw on the Nam Ou River.
+After rewarding my eyes with a spectacular view of the universe’s incredible creations, the boat docked on the coast of the sleepy little town located in the northern part of Laos- Muang Ngoi Neua.
+It is set in the midst of the white limestone rocks of the mountains.

 Muang Ngoi Neua is a hideaway from the bustling cities of Laos like Luang Prabang or the capital city Vientiane or even Vang Vieng, flooded with backpackers.
 Muang Ngoi Neua is usually referred to as a place where people take a vacation from their vacation.
 So I certainly recommend staying offline and enjoying what Muang Ngoi Neua has to offer.

-After taking a little walk with my heavily packed back pack, I finally settled in “Aloune Mai Guest House”.
-“Aloune Mai” is located at a stone throw away distance from the boat pier offering river facing rooms with hammocks outside each rooms.
-I was certainly astounded to get a room for 50,000kip (6$) per night with splendid view of the Nam Ou River.
+After taking a little walk with my heavily packed backpack, I finally settled in “Aloune Mai Guest House”.
+It is located at a stone throw away distance from the boat pier offering river facing rooms with hammocks outside each room.
+I was certainly astounded to get a room for 50,000kip (6$) per night with a splendid view of the Nam Ou River.

-One main dirt road, too narrow for a vehicle to pass comfortably runs parallel to the Nam Ou river, and a few paths head off perpendicular to the road.
-The only main road has several guesthouses, restaurants and shops (one even filled with hundreds of carefully curated English and French books, which donates a share of profit towards the welfare of the village by selling books and other souvenirs to tourists).
+There is one main road which is a dirt road.
+The road is too narrow for a vehicle to pass comfortably.
+It runs parallel to the Nam Ou river, and a few paths split off perpendicular to the road.
+The only main road has several restaurants, guesthouses and shops.
 At the north end of the street lolls a beautiful Buddhist temple – Wat Okad.

-Just with a walk of 3 minutes from the main road behind the Lao owned Indian restaurant on the way to the Tham pha kaew caves is the only school of the village, “the school is managed by 3 teachers from the same village” says Mr.Non Phang one of the teachers.
+Just with a walk of 3 minutes from the main road behind the Indian restaurant on the way to the Tham Pha Kaew caves is the only school in the village.
+Three teachers from the village manage the whole school.

-There are some incredible treks and walks around Muang Ngoi Neua.
-I decided to take a 30 minutes’ walk along the another dirt road to explore the Tham pha kaew cave, passing a toll-booth where you have to pay a 10,000 Kip per ticket, Using my mobile’s flash as a flash light, I started venturing into few meters in the massive cave.
+There are many incredible treks and trails around Muang Ngoi Neua.
+I decided to take a 30 minutes’ walk along another dirt road to explore the Tham Pha Kaew cave.
+Passing a toll-booth you have to pay a 10,000 Kip per ticket.
+Using my mobile’s flash as a flashlight, I started venturing within a few meters in the massive cave.

-Tham pha kaew along with the Tham Kang cave were used as bomb shelters during the Vietnam-war era.
+Tham Pha Kaew along with the Tham Kang cave was used as bomb shelters during the Vietnam-war era.
 Every 10 days there is a regional market where tribal villagers come to trade.